Star Trek: Aftermath (Klingon Phase)

 No custom race characters please.

 Your ship assignment is integral to the characters.
-The ship, USS Marathon, NCC-72002 (above), IS a character in the game, has its own stat sheet, and you each play a part of it.
+The ship, z USS Marathon, NCC-72002 (above), IS a character in the game, has its own stat sheet, and you each play a part of it.
 You want to take the time to get to know your ship.

 I’ve examined ship to ship combat from 4 different systems, and it’s all complex regardless of which system you use.
 Therefore, we’ll use the old FASA system which I am most familiar with, have the most material for, is the most logical, and which lends itself to group roleplaying most readily.
 If you are familiar with it you will see that it’s been adapted somewhat to reflect the time we are playing in and add functionality to our roleplaying situation.
+Rest assured, you WILL be rolling dice, lots of them!

 POST NEMESIS SITUATION